 - 1. Ensure program staff works closely with both prison and probation and parole staff to facilitate referrals to the program. - 2.
 Implement a tracking system to monitor the referral process for timeliness of review, approval and program intake. - 3.
 Maintain a waiting list for program placement prioritizing those men releasing directly from prison. - 4.
-Complete the relocation of the New Mexico Men's Residential Substance Abuse Program from Fort Stanton to Los Lunas at the facility vacated by the Women's Recovery Academy. - 5.
+Develop stronger academic and vocational skills programming for offenders with goal of each resident completing his GED. - 5.
 Increase access to community resources supporting reintegration efforts including but not limited to GED and college programming, local libraries, and employment opportunities now available based on the new location of the program. - 6.
-Utilize PPD's in-house psychologist to expedite the mental health/addiction screenings as part of the referral process to the program.
+Utilize PPD's in-house counselor to expedite the mental health/addiction screenings as part of the referral process to the program.
+Improve security and surveillance at facility.

-Strategy 3: Continue to contract for residential and non-residential treatment services funded through community corrections, general fund and federal funds, as available.
+Strategy 3: Continue to identify and contract for residential and non-residential treatment services funded through community corrections, general fund and federal funds, as available.

-- 1. Design effective treatment programs that provide residential and non-residential services utilizing best practices. - 2.
-Promote a "treatment team" concept and close communication between the Probation and Parole Officer and the provider of special program services. - 3.
+- 1. Continue to utilize Transition Coordinators as the key to planning appropriate community placement for offenders and to keep officers informed of latest treatment and housing alternatives.
+This includes the Division's Recovery Academies and other alternatives." - 2.
+Utilize transitional coordinator positions to close communication between the Probation and Parole Officer and the provider of special program services. - 3.
 Make every effort to divert probationers and parolees from incarceration using community resources.